Extensions of the Benson-Solomon fusion systems: Automorphisms

 is induced by field automorphisms.
-Also, the automorphism group $\Aut(\L^c_{\Sol}(q))$ is a split extension of $S$ by $\Out(\L^c_{\Sol}(q))$; in particular, it is a $2$-group.
+Also, the automorphism group $\Aut(\L^c_{\Sol}(q_l))$ is a split extension of $S$ by $\Out(\L^c_{\Sol}(q_l))$; in particular, it is a $2$-group.

-More precisely, if $\psi$ is the field automorphism of $\L^c_{\Sol}(q)$ induced by $\psi_5$, then $\psi$ has order $2^k$ and $\Aut(\L^c_{\Sol}(q))$ is the semidirect product of $\Aut_\L(S)\cong S$ with the cyclic group generated by $\psi$. \end{theorem} \begin{proof} We continue to write $\L = \L^c_{\Sol}(q)$, $\F = \F_{\Sol}(q)$, $\L_z = \L^c_{\Spin}(q)$, and $\F_z = \F_{\Spin}(q)$, and we continue to assume that $\L$ has been chosen so as to contain $\L_z$ as a linking subsystem.
-Recall that $T_2 \leq S$ is homocyclic of rank $3$ and exponent $2^{k+2}$.
+More precisely, if $\psi$ is the field automorphism of $\L^c_{\Sol}(q_l)$ induced by $\psi_5$, then $\psi$ has order $2^l$ and $\Aut(\L^c_{\Sol}(q_l))$ is the semidirect product of $\Aut_\L(S)\cong S$ with the cyclic group generated by $\psi$. \end{theorem} \begin{proof} We continue to write $\L = \L^c_{\Sol}(q_l)$, $\F = \F_{\Sol}(q_l)$, $\L_z = \L^c_{\Spin}(q_l)$, and $\F_z = \F_{\Spin}(q_l)$, and we continue to assume that $\L$ has been chosen so as to contain $\L_z$ as a linking subsystem.
+Recall that $T_k \leq S$ is homocyclic of rank $3$ and exponent $2^{k} = 2^{l+2}$.

 We first check whether the outer automorphism of $\L_z$ induced by a diagonal automorphism of $H$ extends to $\L$, and we claim that it doesn't.
 A non-inner diagonal automorphism of $H$ is induced by conjugation by an element $t$ of $\bar{T}$ by \cite[Theorem~2.5.1(b)]{GLS3}.
-Its class as an outer automorphism has order $2$, so if necessary we replace $t$ by an odd power and assume that $t^2 \in T_2$.
-Now $T_{2}$ consists of the elements of $\bar{T}$ of order at most $2^{k+2}$, so $t$ has order $2^{k+3}$ and induces an automorphism of $H$ of order at least $2^{k+2}$, depending on whether it powers into $Z(H) = Z(S)$ or not (in fact it does, but this is not needed).
-For ease of notation, we identify $T_2$ with $\delta_{T_2}(T_2)\leq \Aut_\L(T_2)$, and we identify $s \in S$ with $\delta_S(s) \in \Aut_\L(S)$.
+Its class as an outer automorphism has order $2$, so if necessary we replace $t$ by an odd power and assume that $t^2 \in T_k$.
+Now $T_{k}$ consists of the elements of $\bar{T}$ of order dividing $2^{k}$, so $t$ has order $2^{k+1}$ and induces an automorphism of $H$ of order at least $2^{k}$.
+For ease of notation, we identify $T_k$ with $\delta_{T_k}(T_k)\leq \Aut_\L(T_k)$, and we identify $s \in S$ with $\delta_S(s) \in \Aut_\L(S)$.